 What is Otoplasty?

 Otoplasty can correct ear conditions such as protruding ears, abnormally large ear lobes, lop ear (in which the tip folds down and bends forward), and shell ear (in which certain features of a normal ear are missing).
+This procedure is known to greatly improve self-confidence, especially in young children or teens.

 Am I a good candidate for Otoplasty in the Orlando Area?

+If your ears prominently stick out, you may be able to benefit from ear surgery.
+This procedure can also correct ear that have been negatively impacted by injury.
+Ideal candidates are individuals whose ears have reached near full size (around ages six to eight), and who are in good health.
 Because there are many operations for the many different types of ear deformities, surgery can be relatively simple or more involved.
 Each patient’s circumstances require analysis by Dr. Johnston for reconstruction.

 Most health insurance companies cover Otoplasty surgery in Orlando and Lake Mary if it solves a functional problem, such as hearing impairment, or to correct a deformity or congenital abnormality.
 However, if the procedure is being done for cosmetic reasons only, it may not be covered by your health insurance provider.
+Speak with your insurance provider for a full explanation on coverage.

 Dr. Johnson’s Otoplasty Patients